C++ API

 }

-while this is written in C++, it's still using the C API and there will be no difference if you replaced the calls to standard libraries
+While this is written in C++, it's still using the C API.
+There will be no difference if you replaced the calls to the C++ standard library with the C standard library.

 Handling process termination and reusing runners

-In this example we'll use the C++ API but as you have seen the C API uses basically the same function names, so it shouldn't be an issue
+In this examplem, we'll use the C++ API, but as you have seen, the C API uses basically the same function names, so it shouldn't be an issue to port to C.

 When the child exits there are 2 scenarios: